Step by Step install instructions

 K-9 Katch/Kattle Keeper is a fence design that is comprised of steel tubing that is installed at a 45° angle downstream.

 The tubing is installed by using K-9 Katch template (small) or Kattle Keeper template (large).
 The templates help maintain a consistent distance between tubing at the base and at the top of your K-9 Katch/Kattle Keeper fence.
 A correct angle of 45° is essential in minimizing the resistance from the fence and the downward force of gravity.

-Trying to install such a fence without a template will result with a fence that has drastic variances in the spacing between the tubing and/or with individual members that point in awkward directions.
-This fence is designed to allow the rising and lowering of debris along with the water level.
-Thus allowing the debris to move upward and over the fence.
+Trying to install such a fence without a template will result in a fence that has drastic variances in the spacing between the tubing and/or with individual members that point in awkward directions.
+This fence is designed to allow the rising and lowering of debris along with the water level, thus allowing the debris to move upward and over the fence.

-The two critical factors when it comes to installing Kattle Keeper are,
+The two critical factors when it comes to installing K-9 Katch/Kattle Keeper are:

 1. Fence is installed at a 45° angle downstream (leaning downstream)